Share

 The major benefit of a ceiling hoist is that no floor space is required -- the sling hangs from a stable ceiling track.
 Simply follow the instructions outlined under “how to use a hoist with a sling” and complete safety checks before use including:

 - Clear away any obstructions.
-Before you can use a ceiling hoist, you need to make sure the pathway under the ceiling hoist is clear.
-You don’t want the patient’s feed to drag along the floor or have movement disrupted.
+Before you can use a ceiling hoist, you need to make sure the pathway under it is clear.

 - Check the condition of the sling.
 Any rips, tears or wear in the sling could be dangerous for the patient.
 Make sure it is in good working condition.
 We also recommend checking the instruction manual and ensuring the sling is the right fit and size for the patient.